warriorhub/warriorhub.github.io/index.md

 * [Team](#team)

 ## Overview
+WarriorHub is a web application that will provide UH Manoa students to browse on-campus events all in one place.
+With WarriorHub, students will no longer have to search across multiple websites and calenders to find events that interests them.
+Now students may experience the campus life to the fullest and stay informed about activities that they enjoy.
+Users will be able to browse, search, and filter events that are most relevant to them.
+The web application will allow three types of users: students, admins, and organizers.
+  - Students can browse and RSVP for events
+  - Organizers can create and manage events
+  - Admins will validate new events, manage event quality, and organizer accounts WarriorHub will illustrate a variety of technologies useful to ICS software engineering students that include and not limited to:
+  - React
+  - React Bootstrap
+  - Nextjs
+  - HTML and CSS

 ## Landing Page
 The landing page is presented to users when they visit the top-level URL to the site.
 <p align="center">
   <img src="images/LandingPageMockup.png" alt="WarriorHub Welcome Page" width="100%">
 </p>

 ### The Problem
 Currently, UH Mānoa has several different event calendars with varying functionality, which are all disconnected from each other.